wufoo/docs/source/includes/_reports.md

 }
 ```

-This endpoint retrieves all reports.
+This request returns details on all the reports you have permission to access.

 ### HTTP Request